ajitnoogler/Devops-Ajits-Learning/11 Process.md

 Severity (or "Sev") defines the impact level of a technical issue on the customer's business or services.

-It's crucial during triage because it determines how fast and how seriously the cloud provider responds.
+It's important during triage because it determines how fast and how seriously the cloud provider responds.

 ---
 #### ☁️ AWS Severity & SLA